A special Easter bread, Paskalya Çöreği, that you can find all year round in bakeries in Istanbul...

 - Once the loaves have risen, brush them with the egg yolk and milk mixture.
 Generously sprinkle the flaked almonds over the loaves and gently press so that the almonds stick to the loaf.

 - Bake in the preheated oven for about 20 – 25 minutes.
 Check after 15 minutes, as the loaves go dark rather quickly.
-If that is the case, loosely place a sheet of oven proof baking paper over to prevent further browning.
+If that is the case, loosely place a sheet of oven-proof baking paper over it to prevent further browning.
 After 20 minutes, take the loaves out of the oven and insert a toothpick in the middle to see if cooked.
 If the toothpick comes away clean, that means the loaf is cooked.
 If not, bake for a further 5 minutes or so.

 - Once cooked, remove from the oven and let the bread rest on a wire rack.
 It will smell heavenly.

 - Slice the loaf when cool; Paskalya Çöreği is delicious with butter and jam or honey.

 Afiyet olsun and Happy Easter